-1 2 3 4 Short Summary 5 Two sets of flight trials explored the potential of night-vision aids in aerial 6 wildfire detection; one was a controlled experiment and the other part of operational 7 aerial detection patrols.
-Small fires could be detected and reliably discriminated using 8 night vision goggles from distances compatible with daytime aerial detection patrols.
-9 Abstract 10 Night vision goggles have potential to improve early aerial detection of forest 11 fires, which could in turn improve suppression effectiveness and reduce costs.
-Two sets 12 of flight trials explored this potential in an operational context.
-13 With a clear line of sight, fires could be seen from many kilometres away (3,584 14 m and 6,678 m on average for controlled point sources and real fires, respectively).
-15 Observers needed to be nearer to identify a light as a potential source worthy of further 16 investigation.
-The average discrimination distance, where a source could be confidently 17 determined to be a fire or distracter, was 1,193 m (95%CI: 944 m to 1,442 m).
-The hit 18 rate was 68% over the course of the controlled experiment, higher than expectations 19 based on the small fire sources and novice observers.
-20 The hit rate showed improvement over time, likely as observers became familiar 21 with the task and terrain.
-Night vision goggles enable sensitive detection of small fires, 22 including fires that would be very difficult to detect during daytime patrols.
-The results

-- 1 demonstrate that small fires can be detected and reliably discriminated at night using - 2 night vision goggles at distances comparable to distances observed during daytime aerial - 3 detection patrols.
+Abstract.
+Night-time flight searches using night vision goggles have the potential to improve early aerial detection of forest fires, which could in turn improve suppression effectiveness and reduce costs.
+Two sets of flight trials explored this potential in an operational context.
+With a clear line of sight, fires could be seen from many kilometres away (on average 3584 m for controlled point sources and 6678 m for real fires).
+Observers needed to be nearer to identify a light as a potential source worthy of further investigation.
+The average discrimination distance, at which a source could be confidently determined to be a fire or other bright light source, was 1193 m (95% CI: 944 to 1442 m).
+The hit rate was 68% over the course of the controlled experiment, higher than expectations based on the use of small fire sources and novice observers.
+The hit rate showed improvement over time, likely because of observers becoming familiar with the task and terrain.
+Night vision goggles enable sensitive detection of small fires, including those that were very difficult to detect during daytime patrols.
+The results demonstrate that small fires can be detected and reliably discriminated at night using night vision goggles at distances comparable to those recorded for daytime aerial detection patrols.